-Stockton Unified offers Part Day State Preschool, First 5 and Head Start Services in thirty-eight locations throughout the district.
-If you are interested in enrolling your 3 or 4 year old, please stop by the Early Childhood Department located at 56 South Lincoln Street and pick up a registration packet or call (209) 933-7380 ext.
-1353 or 1358 for more information.
+Stockton Unified offers Part Day State Preschool, Head Start Part Day/Full Day and First 5 Services in thirty-eight locations throughout the district.
+If you are interested in enrolling your 3 or 4 year old, please stop by the Early Childhood Department located at 1144 E. Channel Street and pick up a registration packet or call (209) 933-7380 ext.
+1372 for more information.

-- Preschool Part Day- Available to low-income families - Operates 8:00 a.m.
-11:30 a.m. and 12:00p.m.
-3:30 p.m.
-180 days a year following the traditional school schedule. - Emphasizes school readiness by creating learning opportunities for students in language arts, mathematics, science, and physical and social-emotional development. - Emphasis is placed on pre-literacy and pre-mathematical skills and concepts.
+- Part Day and Full Day Preschool-Parents must meet income eligibility requirements - Preschool operates 3-3.5 hours or 6 hours a day, 180 days a year following the traditional school schedule. - Emphasizes school readiness by creating learning opportunities for students in language arts, mathematics, science, and physical and social-emotional development. - Emphasis is placed on social emotional development, pre-literacy and premathematical skills and concepts.